Terms of Reference – Audit Committee

 6.2 In particular, the duties of the Committee are:

-• to ensure plans are in place for the orderly succession of the board and oversee the development of a diverse pipeline for succession.
+Ø to ensure plans are in place for the orderly succession of the Board and oversee the development of a diverse pipeline for succession, taking into account the challenges and opportunities facing the Company, and the skills and expertise needed on the board in the future.

-• to determine and disclose a policy on the tenure of the chair.
+Ø to determine and disclose a policy on the tenure of the Chair of the Board.
 A clear rationale for the expected tenure should be provided, and the policy should explain how this is consistent with the need for regular refreshment and diversity.

-• to regularly review the structure, size and composition of the Board in relation to its current position and to make any recommendations for change.
+Ø to regularly review the structure, size and composition of the Board (including the skills, knowledge, experience and diversity) and to make any recommendations to the Board with regard to any changes.

-• to review the results of the annual evaluation of the performance of the Board, its committees, the Chairman of the Company and individual directors.
+Ø to review the results of the annual evaluation of the performance of the Board, its committees, the Chair of the Board and individual directors.
 To consider having a regular externally facilitated Board evaluation.
 To ensure any external evaluator is identified in the annual report and a statement made about any other connection it has with the Company or individual directors.

-• to lead the process for board appointments and make recommendations to the board.
-To ensure that the search for board candidates is conducted, and appointments made, on merit, against objective criteria and with due regard for the benefits of diversity on the board, including gender.
-Open advertising and/or an external search consultancy should generally be used for the appointment of the chair and non-executive directors.
+Ø to lead the process for board appointments and make recommendations to the board.
+To ensure that the search for board candidates is conducted, and appointments made, on merit, against objective criteria and with due regard for the benefits of diversity on the board, including gender and ethnicity.
+Open advertising and/or an external search consultancy should generally be used for the appointment of the Chair of the Board and non-executive directors.

-• for the appointment of a chairman, to prepare a job specification including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
+Ø to prepare a job specification before any appointment is made by the Board (in light of the evaluation of the Board’s balance of skills, knowledge, experience and diversity) including an assessment of the time commitment expected, recognising the need for availability in the event of crises.

 Terms of Reference – Valuation Committee